shreyailango/CAM2WebUI/docs/implementationDetail/GoogleFusionTable.md

 ## Populating Googlesheet with metadata from CAM2 API database

 CAM2 released an [API](https://purduecam2project.github.io/CameraDatabaseAPI/) to access CAM2 camera database.
-In the *gdrive* folder, you will find `api_getter.py` which was created to ease the process of getting all Cameras.
+In the *api2fusion* folder, you will find `api_getter.py` which was created to ease the process of getting all Cameras.
 The script can be useful when there is a need to refresh the Googlesheet and Google Fusion Table of the map.
 You only need to run the script through terminal.

 <div class="admonition note">
 <p class="first admonition-title">Script Process</p>
 <p class="last">The script handles the following:</p>

-- Token authentication process

-- running cameras <code>Search</code> request
+- Running cameras <code>Search</code> request

-- writing to spreadsheet locally
+- Writing to spreadsheet locally

-- uploading the content of local spreadsheet to Googlesheet
+- Uploading the content of local spreadsheet to Googlesheet
 </div>